Azure AI fundamentals in a nutshell

-What I liked about the AI-900 exam is that it gives a wide overview of the “mainstream” AI capabilities today and makes you learn or review AI principles (like machine learning algorithms), and also includes a topics about ethics and responsibility in AI.
+What I liked about the AI-900 exam is that it gives a wide overview of the “mainstream” AI capabilities today and makes you learn or review AI principles (like machine learning algorithms), and also includes a topic about ethics and responsibility in AI.

 Topics of the AI-900 exam